Bhawika-12/SAB-Squad/Solutions.md

 ---

-## ⚖️ Intellectual Property & Innovation
+##  Intellectual Property & Innovation
 * **Patent Status:** This solution is officially protected under **Patent Number: 202511095020**.
 * **Innovation Focus:** Unlike stationary dispensers, AiVa’s proactive mobility ensures the medicine reaches the patient, rather than expecting the patient to reach the medicine.

-## 🔮 Future Roadmap (Round 2)
+##  Future Scope & Scalability
-* **Inventory Management:** Automated medicine stock tracking via a dedicated mobile application.
-* **Caregiver Synchronization:** Real-time push notifications to caregivers when a dose is successfully administered or if a refill is required.
+* **Voice Command Integration:** Implementing Natural Language Processing (NLP) to allow the elderly to call AiVa using simple voice prompts like "AiVa, bring my medicine."
+* **Advanced Obstacle Avoidance:** Utilizing LiDAR or depth cameras for more dynamic navigation around moving pets or rearranged furniture.
+* **Caregiver Analytics:** A cloud-based dashboard providing weekly health reports to doctors regarding medication adherence.